PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Experiments

 \subsection{Data Preparation}

 As professional soccer clubs and data providers typically keep tracking data proprietary, complete sets of event and tracking data are rarely publicly available.
-To ensure full reproducibility, we conduct experiments exclusively on the Sportec Open DFL Dataset \cite{BassekRWM25}, which provides high-quality event and tracking data from seven matches of German Bundesliga 1 and 2.
-Despite the limited scale of the data, we observe that PathCRF achieves strong performance even when trained on only five matches, as reported in Section \ref{sec:results}.
+To ensure full reproducibility, we conduct experiments exclusively on the Sportec Open DFL Dataset~\cite{BassekRWM25}, which provides high-quality event and tracking data from seven matches of German Bundesliga 1 and 2.
+Despite the limited scale of the data, PathCRF achieves strong performance even when trained on only five matches, as reported in Section \ref{sec:results}.
+We further verify its robustness and generalizability on an additional non-public dataset in Appendix~\ref{app:robustness}.

 As the manual annotations often contain imprecise timestamps, we synchronize event timing based on player and ball trajectories using ELASTIC \cite{KimCSBYP25}.
 In addition, since the raw event data miss some ball touches, we detect abrupt directional changes in the ball trajectory using the Ramer–Douglas–Peucker (RDP) algorithm \cite{DouglasP73,Ramer72} as candidate ball-touch points.
-Then, we align them with the synchronized events via the Needleman-Wunsch algorithm \cite{NeedlemanW70}, and insert unmatched points as additional ball-touch events.
-Finally, from this refined set of events, we general ground-truth edge labels indicating the possession state per time step.
+Then, we align them with the synchronized events via the Needleman-Wunsch algorithm~\cite{NeedlemanW70}, and insert unmatched points as additional ball-touch events.
+Finally, from this refined set of events, we generate ground-truth edge labels indicating the possession state per time step.

 We restrict training and inference to in-play segments, since no on-ball events occur during stoppages.
-Following prior work \cite{KimCKYK23}, we define each continuous in-play segment as an \emph{episode}, and apply 10-second sliding windows with a stride of 5 frames in each episode when constructing the training dataset.
-The tracking data are downsampled from 25 FPS to 5 FPS for computational efficiency, resulting in 50 time steps per window, and predictions are later upsampled to 25 FPS for downstream analyses.
-Dataset statistics are summarized in Table \ref{tab:data}.
+Following prior work~\cite{KimCKYK23}, we define each continuous in-play segment as an \emph{episode}, and apply 10-second sliding windows with a stride of 5 frames in each episode when constructing the training dataset.
+The tracking data are downsampled from 25\,FPS to 5\,FPS for computational efficiency, resulting in 50 time steps per window, and predictions are later upsampled to 25\,FPS for downstream analyses.
+The performance-efficiency trade-off of this downsampling is analyzed in Section~\ref{sec:runtime}.
+Dataset statistics are summarized in Table~\ref{tab:data}.